Keeping our Children Safe

 Working with the Front Office

 The Front Office is open from 8.30 am until 3.30 pm.
-There you will be greeted by Mrs. Walker or Mrs Featherstone.
+There you will be greeted by Mrs Watts or Mrs Salmon.
 There are rare times when the front office staff are called away from their desks and you will find the doors locked.
 Please wait patiently.
 They will be attending to a child and should not be long.

 Dropping your child off by car